WernerDinges/HeatEquation/README.md

 Comparsion of the two versions of the code.
 We notice an interesting dependence of the performance on the number of iterations:
 ![Old (Single function) _ New (Class)](https://github.com/user-attachments/assets/53c1b6cc-a7db-4d61-b79f-d4dc2993e36a)

 The vertical axis shows the execution time in milliseconds.
 The new version (class) has a faster setup and handles longer simulations (over 100000 steps) better, while the older version (single feature) handles small simulations (10-100000 steps) better.
+The tests were carried out for a mesh of size 11x11x11.

 The big disadvantage is the strong discrepancy in results between the two versions of the code (up to 15% error on some nodes) in short simulations.